apartmentlist/sidekiq-bouncer/README.md

 # Sidekiq::Bouncer

-This gem debounces Sidekiq jobs that have the same worker class and params.
+This Ruby gem debounces Sidekiq jobs that have the same worker class and params.

 It lets duplicate jobs enqueue.
 Each time, it refreshes a timestamp in Redis.
 When duplicate jobs run, they are checked against this timestamp in Redis and